JennEYoon/deep-learning/ipython-shell-cmds.md

 %debug - to try out.
-up, down, reverse history, character matching. input and output number
+up, down, reverse history, character matching. input and output number, to re-execute previous command.

 %run and %rerun

 %cat
 Nano editor?
+No stands for concatenate, bash command.
+See cat examples elsewhere.

 %automagic